If you are convicted for a DUI in Los Angeles, the court will sentence you to Probation or Terminal disposition.

 If a driver is arrested for a DUI but his blood alcohol level is below .08%, he is unlikely to be prosecuted for a DUI in Los Angeles.
 However, a low blood alcohol level will not be an excuse for a probation violation and the driver will face a Los Angeles probation violation hearing because when a person is on DUI probation, he can not have any alcohol in his bloodstream during driving.

 Also, under California Vehicle Code 23154, you would be required to submit to a PAS device when on DUI probation.
 Failure to do so can result in jail time.
-A finding of drinking while on a probation violation can result in loss of license for 1 year.
+A finding of drinking while on a probation violation can result in loss of license for 1 year and mandatory jail time prior to placing the person back on probation.